Connect With Us on Social Media

 RRCA Championship Medals

 National and Regional Championship events receive eight plaques as part of the championship agreement.
 The medals progress in size for state, regional and national events.
 These medals should be presented to top overall, master, grandmaster, and senior grandmaster male and female winners.
-State Championships receive one set of eight RRCA coasters.
-These coasters will be sent with the Championship in a Box for only State Championship events.
+State Championships receive one set of eight RRCA medals.
+These medals will be sent with the Championship in a Box for only State Championship events.
 If RRCA Championships wish to order additional plaques, you may contact Ashworth Awards directly to inquire about RRCA member discounts.

 RRCA Championship Race Bibs